dsccommunity/NetworkingDsc/README.md

 * **ComponentId**: Specifies the underlying name of the transport or filter in the following form - ms_xxxx, such as ms_tcpip.
 Mandatory.
 * **State**: Specifies if the component ID for the Interface should be Enabled or Disabled.
 Optional.
 Defaults to Enabled. { Enabled | Disabled }.

+### xDnsClientGlobalSetting
+* **IsSingleInstance**: Specifies the resource is a single instance, the value must be 'Yes'.
+* **SuffixSearchList**: Specifies a list of global suffixes that can be used in the specified order by the DNS client for resolving the IP address of the computer name.
+* **UseDevolution**: Specifies that devolution is activated.
+* **DevolutionLevel**: Specifies the number of labels up to which devolution should occur.

 ## Functions

 ### Get-xNetworkAdapterName